Sermons

 29 March 2018

 Betrayal seems to be so common place these days in the public sphere.
-In politics we have seen Prime Ministers betrayed by their parties ousting them for someone more popular.
-In relationships we’ve seen families betrayed such as our former Deputy Prime Minister betraying his wife and family.
-In the celebrity world we have seen… Read more
+In politics we have seen Prime Ministers betrayed by their parties ousting them for someone more popular. … Read more

 Palm Sunday- My rights (Year B)